Winston has 2 TDs, Saints pick Jones 3 times in 28-13 win | Times Leader

 “Saints football has always been efficiency and physicality up front,” he said.
 “That’s all I know.
 They win up front and they play tough.
 That’s what we did here.”

-Winston threw two touchdown passes, Malcolm Jenkins returned an interception for a score, and the Saints beat the Patriots 28-13 on Sunday.
+Winston threw two touchdown passes, and the Saints beat the Patriots 28-13 on Sunday.
 New England is 0-2 at home for the first time since 2000, Bill Belichick’s first season as coach.

-A week after a career-low passer rating Winston showed better command of the offense, completing 13 of 21 passes for 128 yards.
-Taysom Hill ran for a touchdown and Alvin Kamara rushed 24 times for 89 yards and had a receiving TD.
+A week after a career-low passer rating Winston showed better command of the offense, completing 13 of 21 passes for 128 yards. and Alvin Kamara rushed 24 times for 89 yards and had a receiving TD.
 He got support from a defense that made Patriots rookie quarterback’s life miserable.

 “I think it just goes back to execution,” Jones said.
 “I can do a better job just sticking to my reads and being patient and letting things develop.
 I didn’t do a good job of that today.”